aditm7/COL333_A1/README.md

 # COL333_A1

 ## To-do
-- Change iterations according to the complexity
+- Tune the first map parameter
-- remove extra print statements (like restarts)
+- Reduce the tuning parameter for last best greedy
 - Make a good initial state for hill climb

 main.cpp - 5,28,29